sixeyed/docker-windows-workshop/part-5.md

  microsoft/iis:windowsservercore
 ```

-The `restart` option means that if the IIS Windows Service stops and the container exits, it will be autimatically restarted.
+The `restart` option means that if the IIS Windows Service stops and the container exits, it will be automatically restarted.
 Check the site by grabbing the container's IP address:

 ```
 $ip = docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' iis